 The developed area refers to the area developed for irrigated cropping.
-Both developed and undeveloped areas were based on farm survey data for all floodplain harvesting properties.
-In a few cases, harvesting from a local catchment area was represented through additional undeveloped area, in which case elevation data was used to determine the catchment area.

-For other relatively small water users, this information was based on earlier survey data as per the existing IQQM Water Sharing Plan model (DNRM & DLWC, 1998).
+Both developed and undeveloped areas were based on farm survey data for all floodplain harvesting properties14.
+For other relatively small water users, this information was based on earlier survey data as per the existing IQQM water sharing plan model (DNRM & DLWC 1998).